-- 1) Follow all training rules as stated: - a.
-No use of alcohol, illegal drugs, or tobacco.
+1. No use of alcohol, illegal drugs, cannabis, or tobacco.
 Nor shall you be in a location where such activities are occurring.

+a.
 FIRST OFFENSE

+i.
 Any student who violates this policy will be ineligible to participate in the next four scheduled contests or a period of two weeks.
 During this time the athlete will be expected to attend (but not participate in) practices and games.

+b.
 SECOND OFFENSE